grosser/parallel_tests/Readme.md

-    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) --only-group INT[, INT]
+    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) --isolate-n                  How many processes to reserve for isolated tests.
+Default is 1.
+        --only-group INT[, INT]
     -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUMBER'] -o, --test-options '[OPTIONS]'   execute test commands with those options